edthedev/edthedev.github.io/blog/luanti/server.md

 lsof -i -n -P | grep 30000
 ```

-> We typically expect port 30000 to be in use, by MineTest
+> We typically expect port 30000 to be in use, by Luanti

 3. What IP address should my remote friends connet to?